bcc-code/bcc-it-innovation/terraform/report.md

 4. Go to second tutorial on modifying terraform plan.
 During this step I learned that using git only from cli is much harder than I remebered.
 I guess that is why almost no one knows how to do it nowadays.
 VS code plugin or git Kraken are definately much more user-friendly.

+5. First real problems
+After reaching step in which we learn about variables good expierience was already lost.
+Following tutorial to the letter resulted in error when aplying new configration which was not immediately understood by me.
+From my understanding error was stating that variables are not resolved correctly.
+After some time of looking for awnsers I decided to go and check different version of same tutorial, deployed in google cloud editor.
+There I learned tutorials are not exactly the same an, more importantly, terraform versions differ greatly.